jugal-krishna/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This is a part of the MIT opensource assignment.
+This is a part of the MIT open source assignment on Reinforcement learning.
+The VISTA environment is designed my MIT.